 22.04.13.
 New Regent St SW view, Gloucester St. The Press rebuild left.
 Abandoned Camelot Hotel beyond, awaited demolition for Central Library / Turanga rebuild

-A jeweller was open, a couple of cafes were open.
+I saw Jeweller was open & a couple of cafes were open.
 Two men on a ladder fixed an electric sign by another shop.
-I wandered into the Fudge shop & thought the fudge was a tourist rip off, $10 for a small plastic punnet of fudge.
-(Afterwards I drove to Moorhouse Ave, Pak n Save & bought a 200g slab of chocolate, $1.89 special, for Leah.)
+I wandered into the Fudge shop, $10 ripoff for a small plastic-punnet of fudge.
+(Afterwards I drove to Moorhouse Ave's Pak n Save & bought a 200g chocolate slab, $1.89 special for Leah.)

 22.04.13.
 Steel mesh fence cordon.
 W side, reopened New Regent St / Gloucester St